Geometric Structures Induced by Deformations of the Legendre Transform: Legendre Transform in Information Geometry

-For the dual geometries that arise from the $\alpha$-divergence one can identifies the corresponding link function following a two-steps procedure.
-First, one applies a monotonous transformation that turns the $\alpha$-divergence into the R\'{e}nyi divergence \cite{renyi1976}
+For the dual geometries that arise from the $\alpha$-divergence, one can identify the corresponding link function following a two-step procedure.
+First, one applies a monotonous transformation that turns the $\alpha$-divergence into the R\'{e}nyi divergence \cite{renyi1976} of order $\gamma$ (Note that we follow Ref.~\cite{valverde2019case} in adopting a shifted indexing, thereby referring to $\gamma = n-1$ as the order of R\'{e}nyi's entropy, with $n\ge 0$ corresponding to the order in the standard definition):

-leveraging the fact that both divergences generate the same geometry being part of the same conformal-projective equivalent class~\cite[Sec.
-2-D]{PhysRevResearch.3.033216}.
-Note that when $\gamma\to0$ then $C$ tends to $\xi\cdot\eta$, and the R\'{e}nyi divergence tends to the Kullback-Leiver divergence~\footnote{Note that we follow Ref.~\cite{valverde2019case} in adopting a shifted indexing.}.
-As a second step, one uses the fact that the R\'{e}nyi divergence can be expressed in terms of generalized convex conjugates as~\cite[Th.~13]{wong2018logarithmic} can be recovered as a generalized Bregman divergence when using the link function
+related to the $\alpha$ parameter of divergence~\eqref{eq:alpha_div} as $\alpha=-1+2\gamma$ and leveraging the fact that both divergences generate the same geometry, being part of the same conformal-projective equivalent class~(\cite{PhysRevResearch.3.033216}, Sec.
+2-D).
+Note that when $\gamma\to0$, $C$ tends to $\xi\cdot\eta$, and the R\'{e}nyi divergence tends to the Kullback--{Leibler} divergence.
+As a second step, one uses the fact that the R\'{e}nyi divergence can be expressed in terms of generalized convex conjugates~(\cite{wong2018logarithmic}, Th.~13), and hence it can be recovered as a generalized Bregman divergence as Equation~\eqref{eq:gen_bregman}, where the link function is given by